How to Thrive Under Authority

-(3. Be where God has you When you really believe God is Sovereign, you can trust Him with the out come of your situation.
-Leave it in God's hands.
+Be still in where God has you.
+When you truly believe God is Sovereign you can then trust him with the outcome of your situation.
+Leave it there, in his holy hands.

 10 The queen, hearing the voices of the king and his nobles, came into the banquet hall.
 "O king, live forever!" she said.
 "Don't be alarmed!
 Don't look so pale!